UTDallasEPICS/UTDesign-Procurement/README.md

 ### Cloning Repository

-#### 😎 Using Git (Recommended) 😎
+#### 😎 Using Git CLI (Recommended) 😎

 4. Find a folder to save this repository and go there using your terminal.
 For example mine is saved in `C:\Isaac\Programming`
    In your terminal, write `git clone https://github.com/UTDallasEPICS/UTDesign-Procurement.git` or the SSH link if you have that set up.
-Sign in to Github if asked.
+Sign in to GitHub if asked.

    Cloning a repository should create a folder for you inside the folder the terminal is in, so don't make a folder like "UTDesign Procurement"

-5. Open the repository in VS Code
+5. Open the repository in VS Code.

 #### 😑 Using GitHub Desktop 😑

-4. Clone a Repository by clicking `File > Clone Repository` and finding it through Github.com or through URL tabs.
+4. Clone a Repository by clicking `File > Clone Repository` and finding it through GitHub.com or through URL tabs.
-5. Open the repository in VS Code
+5. Open the repository in VS Code.

 ### 📦 Dependencies setup 📦